 - Do arrange for oil to be collected by an approved and licensed waste contractor

-Further information can be found in the guidance note Disposal of Fats, Oils, Grease & Food Waste - Best practice guide
+Further information can be found in the guidance note Disposal of Fats, Oils, Grease and Food Waste - Best practice guide

 Waste oil collection